February 3, 2026 / by Margarita Núñez Estimated read time: 7 minutes

 2. It should specify the minimum requirements for an LSP to qualify.

-So then, the LSP can decide whether or not they are a good fit before they embark on answering an RFP.
+The LSP can decide whether they are a good fit before responding to an RFP.

 - $ XX M revenue